BDMYRepository/Echino-Interactions/README.md

 Data extracted to index papers and historical reports since 1884 to 2020.

-This is part of BDMY(Biodiversidad Marina de Yucatan) lab research, and was support by a post-doctoral  fellowship by Universidad Nacional Autónoma de México.
+This is part of BDMY(Biodiversidad Marina de Yucatan) lab research, and was support by a post-doctoral  fellowship by Programa de Becas Posdoctorales, UNAM 2019 (POSDOC), in charge by Dirección General de Asuntos del Personal Académico (DGPA).

 Please, cite this data set as: "Soleto-Casas RC and Simões N (2020).
 Parasitic and commensal invertebrates of echinoderms from American Tropical And Subtropical Atlantic manually extracted from literature."